 CSS custom properties (or CSS variables) are powerful, cascade, and let us build websites in ways we couldn’t before.
-That said, the cascading of CSS means there’s a good chance of unexpected side effects, especially if you’re defining properties at more than just the :root
+That said, the cascading of CSS means there’s a good chance of unexpected side effects, especially if you’re defining properties at more than just the :root level.

 BPM (Block Property Modifier) is a recommendation for using custom properties with BEM (Block Element Modifier ), ABEM (Atomic Block Element Modifier), or almost any block-based CSS methodology.
 Its conventions are focused on being clear about the intended scope for custom properties so that they can be used easily between components or refactored without unexpected consequences.